ottok/debgpt/README.md

 the reasons why I love the UNIX philosophy.

-For example, we can let debgpt read the command line outputs of `apt`, and summarize the upgradable pacakges for us:
+For example, we can let debgpt read the command line outputs of `apt`, and summarize the upgradable packages for us:

 ```
 debgpt -HQ --cmd 'apt list --upgradable' -A 'Briefly summarize the upgradable packages.
 You can categorize these packages.' -F openai --openai_model 'gpt-3.5-turbo-16k'